Mobile, Alabama

+History

 Etymology

-The city gained its name from the Mobile tribe that the French colonists encountered living in the area of Mobile Bay.
-Although it is debated by Alabama historians, they may have been descendants of the Native American tribe whose small fortress town, Mabila, was used to conceal several thousand native warriors before an attack in 1540 on the expedition of Spanish explorer Hernando de Soto.
+The city named after the Mobile tribe that the French colonists encountered living around Mobile Bay.
+Although it is debated by Alabama historians, they may have been descendants of the Native American tribe from the small fortress town, Mabila, in central Alabama.
+The Mobile tribe became allies with the French colonists and suggested the location for the original town of Mobile and a river fort.
+The tribe's language was the basis for Mobilian Jargon, a Choctaw-derived lingua franca widely used to facilitate trade among the various Gulf Coast peoples.
 About seven years after the founding of the French Mobile settlement, the Mobile tribe, along with the Tohomé, gained permission from the colonists to settle near the fort.

-History

 Colonial

-The European settlement of Mobile began with French colonists, who in 1702 constructed Fort Louis de la Louisiane, at Twenty-seven Mile Bluff on the Mobile River, as the first capital of the French colony of La Louisiane.
-It was founded by French Canadian brothers Pierre Le Moyne d'Iberville and Jean-Baptiste Le Moyne, Sieur de Bienville, to establish control over France's claims to La Louisiane.
-Bienville was appointed as royal governor of French Louisiana in 1701.
-Mobile's Roman Catholic parish was established on July 20, 1703, by Jean-Baptiste de la Croix de Chevrières de Saint-Vallier, Bishop of Quebec.
-The parish was the first French Catholic parish established on the Gulf Coast of the United States.

-In 1704, the ship Pélican delivered 23 Frenchwomen to the colony; passengers had contracted yellow fever at a stop in Havana.
-Though most of the "Pélican girls" recovered, numerous colonists and neighboring Native Americans contracted the disease in turn and many died.
-This early period was also the occasion of the importation of the first African slaves, transported aboard a French supply ship from the French colony of Saint-Domingue in the Caribbean, where they had first been held.
-The population of the colony fluctuated over the next few years, growing to 279 persons by 1708, yet shrinking to 178 persons two years later due to disease.
+In 1702, French colonists founded the Old Mobile Site south of existing Native American villages on the Mobile River.
+The Fort Louis de la Louisiane was built on a bluff that today is 27 mi upriver from the Mobile River's mouth.
+The original town of Mobile was built on lower ground just downriver from the fort.
+French Canadian brothers Pierre Le Moyne d'Iberville and Jean-Baptiste Le Moyne, Sieur de Bienville founded the site to establish control over France's claims to La Louisiane.
+From 1702 to 1711, it was the French colonial capital.
+Mobile's Roman Catholic parish was established on July 20, 1703, by Jean-Baptiste de la Croix de Chevrières de Saint-Vallier, Bishop of Quebec, and was the first French Catholic parish established on the Gulf Coast.
+In 1704, the ship Pélican delivered 23 Frenchwomen to the colony, but passengers had contracted yellow fever at a stop in Havana; though most recovered, many colonists and neighboring Native Americans contracted the disease and died.
+African slaves were transported to Mobile on a supply ship from the French colony of Saint-Domingue in the Caribbean.

-These additional outbreaks of disease and a series of floods resulted in Bienville ordering in 1711 that the settlement be relocated several miles downriver to its present location at the confluence of the Mobile River and Mobile Bay.
-A new earth-and-palisade Fort Louis was constructed at the new site during this time.
-By 1712, when Antoine Crozat was appointed to take over administration of the colony, its population had reached 400 persons.

-The capital of La Louisiane was moved in 1720 to Biloxi, leaving Mobile to serve as a regional military and trading center.
+Disease and flooding plagued French colonists at the Old Mobile Site.
+The colony grew to 279 persons by 1708 but shrank to 178 persons two years later.
+Bienville ordered the settlement to relocate downriver and Mobile moved to its present location at the confluence of the Mobile River and Mobile Bay in 1711.
+According to anthropologist Greg Waselkov, French colonists burned the Old Mobile Site to the ground, likely to prevent their enemies from occupying it.
+An earth-and-palisade Fort Louis was constructed at the new site.
+The capital of La Louisiane was moved in 1720 to Biloxi, and Mobile became a regional military and trading center.
 In 1723 the construction of a new brick fort with a stone foundation began and it was renamed Fort Condé in honor of Louis Henri, Duke of Bourbon.